mblackb/Simulator/ReadMe.md

 - Low-level processing of CAN messages for ID 0x350 is faulty.
 Bit shifting and produced output do not match the CAN guidelines on the wiki.
 This was fixed in the low-level code included in the simulator folder but not pushed to the Elcano Github repository.

 ## Note:
-- Carla sensor listening was flawed at the time this was made; .stop() would not stop the sensor from executing its attached function at each tick of Carla.
-Therefore speed was implemented without the use of sensors, and instead uses a command that accesses the speed only when needed.
-This is the suggested method until sensors are fixed.
-Certain sensors such as NMEA GPS, however, are only implementable using Carla sensors.
-Additional information can be found on Carla Documentation.
 - In PowerShell, in CarlaUE4 path, run Carla as: ***Start-Process CarlaUE4 -ArgumentList “—quality-level=Low”*** to lower gpu load.
 - Headless mode can be enabled for complete removal of graphics rendering, however, visual debugging is extremely useful.